 The magnetic poles of the sun flip with each cycle, so it may be more accurately described as a 22.2 year cycle.

-The cycles are now being intensely studied - because the intensity of solar flares and magnetic events on the Sun, which are also linked to the cycle, have been found to strongly affect electronic equipment in Earth orbit.
-As well as influencing weather events and biological systems etc.
+The cycles are now being carefully studied - because the intensity of solar flares and magnetic events on the Sun, which are also linked to the cycle, have been found to strongly affect electronic equipment in Earth orbit.
+As well as influencing weather events and (to an unknown extent) biological systems etc.

 Further reading : The calm before the storms Science, Vol. 364, Issue 6443, pp. 818-821, May 2019.